ThomasDelteil/incubator-mxnet/docs/tutorials/onnx/inference_on_onnx_model.md

 ![png](https://github.com/ThomasDelteil/web-data/blob/c77c2e93ba142f45682ed63c191d2568b20aff25/mxnet/doc/tutorials/onnx/imagenet.png?raw=true)<!--no-notebook-->

-**Well done!** Looks like it is doing a pretty good job at classifying pictures when the category is in the ImageNet list
+**Well done!** Looks like it is doing a pretty good job at classifying pictures when the category is a ImageNet label

-Let's now see the results on the other images
+Let's now see the results on the 3 other images

 ```python